Five questions with Evan.

 5. If you could build a hotel anywhere in the world, where would you put it?
 Briefly, what’s the size?
 The style?
 The vibes?

 — For placement, I’ll say the Mediterranean or Canary islands of Spain.
 Listen, there’s no doubt that Italy is prettier but Spain, para mi, is The Motherland and I want to speak Spanish fluently.
 So, let’s say the spot is on Mallorca, elevated, on a hillside with views of the ocean.
 The hotel is pretty big, with about 250 rooms.
 I like a buzz in the air.
 The structure - like the walls and the floors - have ancient or indigenous influence; they’re very rock or cave-like with jungle-ish greenery throughout.
 I want to feel like I’m living on the earth, you know?
 The decor on top of the earth, though, is abundant.
 It’s mid-century(ish) but more cozy and eclectic. … The hotel’s gotta have a niiiice pool, open at night.
 Swimming at night is on the top ten list of my favorite things.
 The hotel is varied, meaning you can party, get buck wild over here; and you can relax, get your calm on over there.
-It’s all accessible - won’t cost you a goddamn arm and a leg to have a great experience.
+It’s all accessible - won’t cost you a goddamn arm and a leg to have a life experience.
 Oh, and there’s a giant water slide that goes from the side of the hotel, down the hill, and straight into the sea.
 We have fun like that. *